Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Cunning Artisan

 You have learned the ancient art of  engraving the dwarfen Runes of Protection into gemstones.
-You gain the following benefits:

 * You learn how to craft Ioun Stones (as described in Xanathars Guide to Everything )
 * You learn the formula of 3 Ioun Stones up to a rarity of rare.